Ontario Wrongful Death Attorney

 Losing a loved one is a devastating occurrence, and when it happens because of another’s negligence, the trauma can be overwhelming.
 At Hanning & Sacchetto, LLP, our Ontario, California wrongful death lawyers represent families who are seeking civil justice by holding the liable person or party responsible for their role in the death of their loved one.

-Our San Bernardino County wrongful death attorneys understand how difficult your loss can be, which allows us to take the lead in building an effective case that reflects each of our client’s unique needs while allowing you the time you need to grieve.
+Our San Bernardino County and Ontario wrongful death attorneys understand how difficult your loss can be, which allows us to take the lead in building an effective case that reflects each of our client’s unique needs while allowing you the time you need to grieve.

 How Can A Traffic Accident Translate To A Wrongful Death Case?

 Car accidents, truck accidents, and motorcycle accidents can result in wrongful death cases when the person who caused the collision was negligent in their operation of a vehicle.

 This can include accidents caused by: